An adventure-seeker’s playground

 This nature reserve lies in the majestic Hottentots Holland Mountains, about 90km south-east of Cape Town.
 The 70 000-hectare reserve stretches from Elgin in the south to beyond Villiersdorp in the north, and from the Stellenbosch Mountains in the west, eastwards to the Groenland Mountains.

-The rocky mountains, bright wildflowers and still natural pools make the Hottentots Holland Nature Reserve perfect for challenging hikes and pulse-racing kloofing and the new Cape Canopy Tour zipline adventure.
+The rocky mountains, bright wildflowers and still natural pools make the Hottentots Holland Nature Reserve perfect for challenging hikes, pulse-racing kloofing and the new Cape Canopy Tour zipline adventure.